Wales see off USA to keep World Cup hopes alive

 Scotland remain winless after losing 80-15 to defending champions France, for whom Nicolas Clausells claimed four tries and seven goals.

-But a win over Wales in the final group game could see them sneak through.
+But a win over Wales in the final group game could see Scotland sneak through.

-France booked a semi-final spot with that win over Scotland and will now face USA to confirm top spot in Group B.
+France booked a semi-final spot with their win over the Scots and will now face USA to confirm top spot in Group B.

 Assuming France beat USA, if Scotland best Wales then there would be three teams on a win apiece and the runner-up spot would be decided on points difference.